ridedott/merge-me-action/README.md

       MERGE_METHOD: MERGE
 ```

-### Specifiy the semantic versioning category to use
+### Specify the semantic versioning category to use

 By default, this GitHub Action assumes merge category is `MAJOR`.
 You can
 override the merge method by changing the value of `MERGE_CATEGORY` parameter